 Over the past two years, we have put the focus on decluttering and trying to figure out what simple living means.
 This year, we are putting the focus on living intentionally.

-Since I want to make sure we get off on the right foot, we have a special guest to help us to just that!
-Sarah at Loving Little Dixie encourages women to live their best life with intention and purpose.
+Since I want to make sure we get off on the right foot, we have a special guest to help us do just that!
+Sarah at Fruitful Home, Co. encourages women to live their best life with intention and purpose.

 I have followed her for a while now, and am always encouraged with what she shares.